Hughp135/osustuff-tournaments/README.md

 You should now have 2 processes running.
 You can now go to localhost:4200 in your browser and test the website locally.

-For testing purposes, there is an 'admin logon' defautre which is used by executing some commands in the chrome console while on the website:
+For testing purposes, there is an 'admin logon' feature which is used to display admin commands on the front-end.
+Activate them by executing some commands in the chrome console while on the website:

 Google chrome console:
 ```